 Many people have suffered some kind of trauma in their lives.
 One-third of Canadians have suffered child abuse (see article here).
 Nearly 1 in 10 Canadians will suffer from post-traumatic stress disorder at some point in their lives (see here).
 Every year 460 000 sexual assaults occur in Canada (see here).
 I could go on, but I think it's clear that when I begin a class and look around the room, the chances that someone in is a survivor of trauma is fairly high.
 It's entirely possible that someone in the room has come to yoga because of that trauma.
 And it's also possible that without knowing it, by touching them on the back when they are in child's pose, I could be triggering them.

 There are lots of reasons why people might not want to be touched.
 Some people have more need for personal space.
-Other people may be dealing with body issues.
+Other people may be dealing with personal issues.
 Or, maybe your hip is bothering you since you bumped it last night, and you just don't want me to touch you when you come to your mat.
 Your reasons for wanting or not wanting touch are your own, and as your body is yours to control, you get to choose.

 Like many other studios, to try to find better ways to approach this issue of consent, I'm bringing consent cards into the studio.
 They're very simple: one side says, "Yes, please," and the other side says, "No, thank you."
 When you come into the room and collect your props for class, please take one.
 Place it on the floor at the front of your mat, and I'll know if you want me to touch you or not.
 Feel free to change your mind as we move through class.
 You might think you want me to touch you, and then decide that you don't.
 That's ok.
 You may also not want to be touched during the asana practice, but do want the little neck massage and gentle adjustment that I give during the beginning of savasana, at the end of class — that's fine, too, just flip the card over and I'll know.